influxdata/flux/stdlib/experimental/geo/README.md

 The S2 cell levels are shown at [https://s2geometry.io/resources/s2cell_statistics.html].
 The level must be decided by the user.
 The rule of thumb is that it should be as high as possible for faster filtering but not too high in order to avoid risk of having high cardinality.
+The token can be easily calculated from lat and lon using Google S2 library which is available for many languages.

 The schema may further contain a tag which identifies data source (`id` by default), and a field representing track identification (`tid` by default).